lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 - in a replay of a log;
 - in an offline client that queues operations.

-The time dimension is no longer hard-coded into the business logic; it is an orthogonal concern.
+The time dimension is no longer hard-coded into the business logic; it is an orthogonal concern (to use Silicon Valley's lingo).

 ### Problem 5: Code structure scattered and tangled